Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/SECURITY_FIXES_COMPLETED.md

 **Both remaining issues are LOW PRIORITY and not security vulnerabilities.**

-**Note:** `checkAdminActionRateLimit` Cloud Function is implemented but deployment failed due to CPU quota.
-The code is production-ready and will deploy once quota is increased.
-The other two rate limiting functions (login and booking) are successfully deployed and protecting the application.
+**✅ UPDATE:** All rate limiting functions (3/3) are now successfully deployed and operational in production!

 ---